Cabochons

 NEW

-Cabochon 16 Bruneau picture jasper, ID THis is verl well known for its cool oblong overlapping orbs of color.
+Cabochon 16 Bruneau picture jasper, ID This is verl well known for its cool oblong overlapping orbs of color.
 From the Bruneau River canyon, what's left is embedded in concrete-like rhyolite and it's a Wild and Scenic River so it will never be mined again :( 31 x 43 freeform

 $20.00